 You might have been dependant on a crutch, or even several crutches, for your whole life, or maybe for a shorter period.
-It might be that you really didn’t know any better, and as a result held onto things because you thought that was how your life should be.
+It might be that you really didn’t know any better, and as a result, held onto things because you thought that was how your life should be.
 And now, by reading this material, you might see that these past behaviors were only a crutch or crutches you used because you lacked your own strength.
+It’s time for letting go of crutches.

 So now, when you consider giving up a crutch or breaking away from a crutch, it seems that doing so might cause your whole world to crumble, and you don’t have the courage to let go.
 Or you might be thinking that you’ll find something to put in the place of a crutch: a substitute.
 Is this not exchanging one crutch for another?